lruepke/FEM_lecture/sphinx/source/lecture3/fem_in_2d.rst

 .. tip::

     * Hint loop over all nodes and create their respective x and y coordinates.
-The node numbering should be like in eqn.
-(20)
+The node numbering should be like in Fig. X (see jupyter notebook for a discussion).
-    * Functions like ceil or floor might help you with the connectivity matrix; it might also help to first compute the column we are in and then compute the index of the lower left node and move on from there.
+    * Functions like ceil or floor might help you with the connectivity matrix; it might also help to first compute the row we are in and then compute the index of the lower left node and move on from there.

 .. toctree::
     :maxdepth: 2